RedHatInsights/curiosity-frontend/guidelines/adding-product-configs.md

 - DO NOT assume any values; always ask for explicit confirmation
 - Each question MUST be asked separately, waiting for a response before proceeding
 - Do NOT skip any questions unless explicitly indicated in the steps or requested by the user
+- Do NOT make up any questions unless explicitly indicated in the steps or requested by the user
 - Exit the process if the user requests to stop or exit, then reset any information gathered from the interactive process

 ## Implementation for OpenShift Annual